nguyenhoamy1602/ImagineMelbourne/Bot/README.md

 var twitbot = new Twit(config);
 ```

+1. Let’s append this to the response to ‘Greeting’ for the time being as shown below.
 ```
 .matches('Greeting', (session, args) => {
     session.send("If you can't think of anything more interesting to say than '%s' don't message me!",